-Playwright Joshua Rebell has a clever voice.
-His “Gatsby in Hollywood” spotlights such legendary wits as Dorothy Parker and Ogden Nash and gives them hilarious, caustic lines that justify their Algonquin Round Table reputations.
+Playwright Joshua Rebell has a distinct, acidly clever voice.
+His “Gatsby in Hollywood” spotlights such legendary wits as Dorothy Parker, Robert Benchley and Ogden Nash and gives them hilarious, caustic lines that justify their Algonquin Round Table reputations.
 There’s great truth in his depiction of Hollywood as snake pit, where writers are chewed up and spit out.
-Rebell’s eye for detail makes the love story of fading F. Scott Fitzgerald and gossip columnist Sheilah Graham compelling and memorable, despite a tendency to romanticize Graham and omit some of the fascinating ambiguities of her character.
+Rebell’s eye for detail makes the central love story of fading F. Scott Fitzgerald and gossip columnist Sheilah Graham compelling and memorable, despite a tendency to romanticize Graham and omit some of the fascinating ambiguities of her character.

 When Fitzgerald met Graham in 1937, he was struggling desperately to stop drinking and hold on to screenwriting jobs.
 Graham, by concealing her lack of formal education and Dickensian childhood in an orphanage, had already wrested a slice of power from lethal columnists Louella Parsons and Hedda Hopper.
 It’s immediately clear in Rebell’s script that Graham is Eliza Doolittle in disguise, with Fitzgerald her intellectual savior.
 When he recognizes her insecurities, he devises a “college of one,” a combination of books and poetry to educate the eagerly receptive young woman.